Ph.D. Brown University

 Research and Teaching

-With a recently-awarded Insight Grant from Canada’s Social Science & Humanities Research Council (SSHRC), Gibson is currently beginning a new, mixed methods project called State Development Projects and Social Inequality in Urban Brazil.
+With an Insight Grant from Canada’s Social Science & Humanities Research Council (SSHRC), Gibson recently began a new, mixed methods project called State Development Projects and Social Inequality in Urban Brazil.
 The project examines relationships between state development projects, local politics, and changing social inequalities in urban Brazil during the last 15 years.
 In particular, it explores the conditions under which local politics can mediate global and national development processes in ways that weaken, rather than exacerbate social inequalities.

 In quantitative work on the South Indian state of Kerala, his research traces expanded state provision of public housing and sanitation to women’s participation in a local direct democratic institution called the gram sabha.
 Published in American Sociological Review, these findings about the developmental contributions of women’s participation – and the absence of support for longstanding explanations – address sociological theories of development by contributing a new account of redistribute direct democracy in the global South.